1. The basics: Defining A/B, MVT, and fractional factorial

 If you are in a situation where potential revenue gains outweigh the potential insights to be gained or your test has little long-term value, you may want to go with a standard A/B cluster test.

-If you have lots and lots of traffic, and value insights above everything, multivariate may be for you.
+If you have a sufficient amount of traffic, and value insights above everything, multivariate may be for you.

-If you want the growth-driving power of pure A/B testing, as well as insightful takeaways about your customers, you should explore fractional factorial design.
+If you want the growth-driving power of pure A/B testing, as well as insightful takeaways about your customers, you may want to explore fractional factorial design.

-A note of encouragement: With fractional factorial design, your tests will get better as you continue to test.
-With every test, you will learn more about how your customers behave, and what they want.
-Which will make every subsequent hypothesis smarter, and every test more impactful.
+Words of encouragement: With fractional factorial design, your tests will get better as you continue to test.
+With every test you execute, you will learn more about how your customers purchasing behvior—making subsequent experiments more impactful.

 One 10% win without insights may turn heads your direction now, but a test that delivers insights can turn into five 10% wins down the line.
 It’s similar to the compounding effect: collecting insights now can mean massive payouts over time.– Michael St Laurent